 26 Creative Writing Reading Series (.25)

 Students enrolled in this course attend the public events of the Creative Writing Reading Series and have an opportunity to meet visiting writers and discuss the writing and performances of the readers in the series.
 (Course may be repeated for credit.
 Students in the creative writing minor must take this course twice.)

 This class meets for one hour a week or two hours every other week to discuss works chosen jointly by an instructor and interested students.
 Its focus will vary from semester to semester, but may include such topics as books and the films based on them, fantasy fiction, memoir, detective fiction, or contemporary writing.

 29 Issues in Literary Study

 An introduction to the disciplinary concerns relevant to the study of English and American literature.
 Through readings in theory and literature, class discussion and writing, students engage with the following topics: diverse interpretive approaches, the role of the reader, and canon formation.
 Prerequisite: English 19.
 This course is a prerequisite for English 167, 168 and 170.

 100 Advanced Composition

 This course is designed to improve students’ analytical, persuasive and expository writing as well as to help them develop voice and style.
-Students will build on their research skills with the aim of producing effective upperdivision college papers on complex topics.
-In addition, the course will cover motivation and commitment to writing and revising, appealing to speciic audiences, developing and organizing ideas.
+Students will build on their research skills with the aim of producing effective upper division college papers on complex topics.
+In addition, the course will cover motivation and commitment to writing and revising, appealing to specific audiences, developing and organizing ideas.
 Prerequisites: English 4 and 5.
 Exception: With the Permission of the Director of Composition, transfer students with advanced standing may take this course in lieu of English 5.

 101 Writing Adviser Training Workshop (.25)